Jackson discusses appointments and the militia with Knox

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-Until I find you, I hat not for the 28th Decr justice came to hand by the post on Wednesday Eveg I was impatient at a loss to account for the thing if you and my anxiety was exceeding great to know the cause of so awful a winter had never taken place from our first acquaintance.
-I also now received a Letter from his Mother & with half the pleasure that Shod yours of the 28, and altho it was but a few lines, you acknowledge on suspicion, and ask'd forgiveness is [undecipherable] afterwards for your friends [undecipherable] you do not distress me in the [undecipherable] again —
+Until I recd your sht note of the 28th Decr (which came to hand by the post on Wednesday Even) I was very much at a loss to account for not hearing from you and my anxiety was exceeding great to know the cause of it, as such an interval had never taken place since our first acquaintance — as I never received a Letter from him Mr [undecipherable] with half the pleasure that Recd yours of the 28, and altho it was but a few lines — you acknowledge an omission, and which I trust is full attonement for your silence — but mind you do not distress me in the same manner again —

 Type